awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-hotspots-verify-output.md

        return record;
    }

-   // Fetch a new records from the shard iterator, append them to records, and update the visualization function getRecordsAndUpdateVisualization(shardIterator, records, lastRecordIndex) {
+   // Fetch new records from the shard iterator, append them to records, and update the visualization. function getRecordsAndUpdateVisualization(shardIterator, records, lastRecordIndex) {
        kinesis.getRecords({
            "ShardIterator": shardIterator